Microsoft/azure-docs.pt-pt/articles/backup/backup-azure-system-state-troubleshoot.md

 ## <a name="prerequisites"></a>Pré-requisitos

-Antes de resolvermos o Sistema de Backup do Estado com Azure Backup, execute a verificação de pré-requisitos abaixo.
+Antes de resolvermos a cópia de segurança do Estado do Sistema com a Azure Backup, execute a seguinte verificação de pré-requisitos.

 ### <a name="verify-windows-server-backup-is-installed"></a>Verifique se a cópia de segurança do servidor do Windows está instalada